tommyettinger/juniper/README.md

 are very often highly correlated.
 This isn't a problem if you use `setSeed()`, since it won't produce numerically similar states often (or possibly won't at all), but can be a problem if you try to use a WhiskerRandom as a hash.

-PouchRandom is often the fastest generator here in benchmarks; it acts like WhiskerRandom but has a guaranteed minimum cycle length of 2 to the 63 (as long as it isn't somehow forced into an invalid state, which its own methods cannot do).
+PouchRandom is the fastest generator here when benchmarked on Java 8; it acts like WhiskerRandom but has a guaranteed minimum cycle length of 2 to the 63 (as long as it isn't somehow forced into an invalid state, which its own methods cannot do).
 While it disallows certain states (state D has to be an odd number, and the other states can't all be 0 at once), if that isn't a problem for your application, it is probably a solid choice.
 After producing about 25 outputs, numerically similar initial states won't appear correlated, and shouldn't become correlated again for a very long time.
 It has 4 states and uses multiplication (in this case, it multiplies one state by another, always odd, state).

-AceRandom is another recommended generator, this time with 5 states.
-One is a counter, which makes AceRandom have a minimum period of 2 to the 64, though its maximum period is much, much higher and its expected period is much higher than I could reach by brute-force generation with current hardware given a century.
-Ace uses only add, rotate, XOR, and subtract operations.
-These operations each take the same amount of time on current CPUs, a property that some cryptographic RNGs use to avoid timing attacks.
-AceRandom is a good all-around default because it resists various ways generators can be constructed so they are correlated with each other; it is also almost as fast as PouchRandom, and much faster than FlowRandom.

 There's lots of others here.
 TrimRandom, PasarRandom, ScruffRandom are all good but have the same or similar known flaw that WhiskerRandom has regarding numerically-similar initial states.
 TricycleRandom and FourWheelRandom don't have that